Zuniceratops: History of discovery

-Zuniceratops was discovered in 1996, by eight-year-old Christopher James Wolfe, son of paleontologist Douglas G. Wolfe, in the Moreno Hill Formation in west-central New Mexico where one skull and the bones from several individuals have been found.
+Zuniceratops was discovered in 1996 by eight-year-old Christopher James Wolfe, son of paleontologist Douglas G. Wolfe, in the Moreno Hill Formation in west-central New Mexico.
+There, one skull and the bones from several individuals have been found.
 This discovery of Zuniceratops bonebed has been suggested as one of the evidence for the claim that grouping behavior could be a synapomorphic trait for ceratopsians.
-In 2001, a bone believed to be a squamosal has since been found to be an ischium of a Nothronychus.
+In 2001, a bone believed to be a squamosal was found to be an ischium of a Nothronychus.

-The holotype specimen, MSM P2101, is either a juvenile or a subadult, while other specimens like MSM P2101 and MSM P3812 belong to adults.
+The holotype specimen, MSM P2101, is either a juvenile or a subadult, while other specimens like MSM P2102 and MSM P3812 belong to adults.
 The skull is long and low with no nasal horn, but bears a well-developed pair of brow horns that are similar to those of chasmosaurs and primitive centrosaurs, showing that brow horns are plesiomorphic traits.